Ex-ICE agent faces federal charges for impersonating officer

 WICHITA, Kan.
-(AP) - A former agent with U.S. Immigration and Customs Enforcement now faces a federal indictment after allegedly impersonating an immigration officer in an attempt to help an inmate escape from a local jail in Kansas.
+(AP) - A federal grand jury has indicted a former agent with U.S. Immigration and Customs Enforcement accused of helping an inmate escape from a local Kansas jail by impersonating an immigration officer.

-Forty-two-year-old Andrew J. Pleviak was indicted Wednesday with false impersonation of a federal officer.
+Forty-two-year-old Andrew J. Pleviak was indicted Wednesday on a charge of false impersonation of a federal officer.

 He is accused of falsely identifying himself as another man who is an actual ICE agent in an effort on Sept.
 3 to free an inmate held at the Kingman County jail.
 He allegedly provided a sheriff’s deputy a memorandum on ICE letterhead falsely claiming the inmate was an important confidential informant and saying that ICE would drop the detainer on him.